CASE REPORT article

 Figure 1.
 Cohort 1, 2, and 3 Combined Quantitative Results.
 The enclosed data includes the participants who screened positive for PTSD, depression, or generalized anxiety disorder upon entry into the RTI-KaT program.
 The pre-results were taken within 1 month of the program beginning and post-results were taken directly after the 12-week program was completed.
 If data was missing, it was not included.

 Figure 2.
 Cohort 1, 2, and 3 aggregate: mean scores.
-The “n” represents the number of participants who screened positive for PTSD, depression, or generalized anxiety disorder upon entry into the RTI-KaT program.
+The “n” represents the number of participants who screened positive for PTSD, depression, or generalized anxiety disorder upon entry into the RTT-KaT program.
 The pre-results were taken within 1 month of the program beginning and post results were taken directly after the 12-week program was completed.
 If data was missing, it was not included.

 Upon Completion in response to “What are you noticing about yourself and your relationships?”: